 As frontline healthcare professionals, pharmacists play an important role in advising the community about health and medical issues.

 It's certainly possible that selling quack products gives pharmacists the chance to entice people into their pharmacies and advise them about more appropriate healthcare measures and treatments – provided, of course, the customer actually seeks the help of a pharmacist.
 Given their training, you'd expect pharmacists' advice to be more evidence-based than that of someone working in a health food store or supermarket.
-Although we came across some terrific pharmacists in this respect during our shadow shop (below), we also found some who were indifferent or gave poor advice.
+Although we came across some terrific pharmacists in this respect during our mystery shop (below), we also found some who were indifferent or gave poor advice.

 Your best course of action is to ask to speak to the pharmacist about any new or novel product you're considering, and ask about the evidence upon which they base their advice.
 Don't let them fob you off – if you feel you're not being taken seriously, ask for written information or reliable references.